pksunkara/reign/reign_view/README.md

 There are multiple components that goes into this templating library.

-* Building a Struct out of the HTML template.
+* Building a View out of the HTML template.
-* Rendering the Struct into a String.
+* Rendering the View into a String.

 ### Building